dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 C#	C# is a general-purpose, multi-paradigm programming language.
 C# encompasses static typing, strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented, and component-oriented programming disciplines.
 CDN	A content delivery network (CDN) refers to a geographically distributed group of servers that work together to provide fast delivery of Internet content.
 CI/CD	CI/CD or CICD is the combined practices of continuous integration and continuous delivery or continuous deployment.
+Data Base	A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
+A database is usually controlled by a database management system (DBMS)
+Jenkins	Jenkins is an open source automation server.
+It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
+It is a server-based system that runs in servlet containers such as Apache Tomcat.
+SCA	Static Code Analysis - One of the capabilities of the CI/CD pipeline.
+Its purpose is to check the code using a predefined set of rules.
+SCA usually is performed between Build and Test stages.
+Software Architecture	Software architecture refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
+Each structure comprises software elements, relations among them, and properties of both elements and relations.
+UML	The Unified Modeling Language (UML) is a general-purpose, developmental, modeling language in the field of software engineering that is intended to provide a standard way to visualize the design of a system.

 # Content
 ## Context view for standalone application